andrewduke51/aws_vpn/README.md

 4: type terraform apply and provide the information for your aws environment

-5: ssh into your vpn server using the newly assigned public ip address to check stuff out
+5: ssh into your vpn server using the newly assigned public ip address if you want (make sure your aws security groups are allowing your ip address)

 6: checkout this website "http://www.vpngate.net/en/howto_l2tp.aspx" on how to connect your devices windows 10/mac osx /iphone/ Android